 The Central Bank of Ireland (the "Central Bank") is designated in the Regulations as the competent authority with responsibility for the authorisation and supervision of UCITS.

 UCITS are open-ended funds and may be established as unit trusts, common contractual funds, variable or fixed capital companies.

 The Central Bank has produced a series of UCITS Notices in order to:

 - explain and clarify various aspects of the Regulation; and

 - set down conditions not contained in the Regulations with which UCITS must conform.

 The UCITS Q&A sets out answers to queries likely to arise in relation to UCITS.
 It is published in order to assist in limiting uncertainty.
 It is not relevant to assessing compliance with regulatory requirements.
 You should check the website from time to time in relation to any matter of importance to you to see if the position has altered.

-UCITS Q&A Second Edition
+UCITS Q&A Third Edition

 All previous versions of the Q&A are available here.